lkasler/axon-demo/README.md

 This message means we cannot connect with the Axon server.
 Double check the Axon server is up and running and/or go to the Axon dashboard in the browser.

+## Run with profiles

+The following profiles were created: command, query, rest By default all profiles are enabled, you can test location transperency of Axon by individually activating spring prfiles via:

+java -Dspring.profiles.active=command axon-bookstore-demo-0.0.1-SNAPSHOT.jar

+java -Dspring.profiles.active=query axon-bookstore-demo-0.0.1-SNAPSHOT.jar

+java -Dspring.profiles.active=rest axon-bookstore-demo-0.0.1-SNAPSHOT.jar

+To enable random port usage for starting application multiple times by different ports you can use -Dserver.port=0

 ## Test with SOAPUI or Swagger UI

 The swagger UI url is: